Hildur Elísa Jónsdóttir

+Prizes

+Hildur Elísa received the 2026 Icelandic Arts Prize Motivational Award for her "exceptionally mature and complex work".
+The Icelandic Arts Prize is overseen by the Visual Arts Council and hosted by the Icelandic Art Center.

 Early life and education

-Jónsdóttir completed a diploma in classical clarinet from the Reykjavík College of Music in 2015, and a Bachelor of Fine Arts from the Iceland University of the Arts in 2019.
+Hildur Elísa completed a diploma in classical clarinet from the Reykjavík College of Music in 2015, and a Bachelor of Fine Arts from the Iceland University of the Arts in 2019.
 In 2018, she also attended the Kunst und Vermittlung department at Hochschule Luzern through an exchange programme.

 In 2024, she completed the temporary programme Re:master Opera (MA-level) at the Sandberg Instituut in Amsterdam.

 Career

-Her work has been described as reframing everyday gestures, within operatic performance or contemporary music, to reflect on presence, absence, surreality, grief, and listening dynamics.
+Hildur Elísa's work has been described as reframing everyday gestures, within operatic performance or contemporary music, to reflect on presence, absence, surreality, grief, and listening dynamics.

-In 2023, Juho Myllylä premiered Jónsdóttir's composition for soprano recorder in C and Paetzold Great Bass Recorder in C, her immeasurable soul, at Grachtenfestival (Amsterdam, the Netherlands).
-Later that same year, Myllylä also performed her immeasurable soul at Gaudeamus (Utrecht, the Netherlands) and November Music ('s-Hertogenbosch, the Netherlands).
-In August 2023, Jónsdóttir presented Seeking Solace in Outvert Art Space (Ísafjörður, Iceland).
+In 2023, Juho Myllylä premiered Hildur Elísa's composition for soprano recorder in C and Paetzold Great Bass Recorder in C, her immeasurable soul, at Grachtenfestival in Amsterdam.
+Later that same year, Myllylä also performed her immeasurable soul at Gaudeamus in Utrecht, and November Music in 's-Hertogenbosch, both in the Netherlands.
+In August 2023, Hildur Elísa presented Seeking Solace in Outvert Art Space in Ísafjörður, Iceland.
 In October that same year, she also presented a new video version and a live performance of Seeking Solace at the 2023 Tokyo Biennale in Chiyoda, Tokyo.

-In 2024, her operatic work fanfare was shown at O. Festival (Rotterdam, the Netherlands), Hamraborg Festival (Kópavogur, Iceland), during the Sandberg Instituut Graduation Exhibition (Amsterdam, the Netherlands), and in SIGN (Groningen, the Netherlands).
-In June 2024, Jónsdóttir participated in the group exhibition Course in The Living Art Museum, curated by Sunna Ástþórsdóttir and Þorsteinn Eyfjörð, with her piece addolorato.
-As part of the exhibition, Jónsdóttir's piece ULTRADOLENTE was performed by a nine-piece ensemble on June 27.
+In 2024, her operatic work fanfare was shown at O. Festival in Rotterdam, the Netherlands, Hamraborg Festival (Kópavogur, Iceland), during the Sandberg Institute Graduation Exhibition (Amsterdam, the Netherlands), and in SIGN (Groningen, the Netherlands).
+In June 2024, Hildur Elísa participated in the group exhibition Course in The Living Art Museum, curated by Sunna Ástþórsdóttir and Þorsteinn Eyfjörð, with her piece addolorato.
+As part of the exhibition, Hildur Elísa's piece ULTRADOLENTE was performed by a nine-piece ensemble on June 27.

-In August, Jónsdóttir opened the solo exhibition Seeking Solace in Y Gallery (Kópavogur, Iceland).
+In August, Hildur Elísa opened the solo exhibition Seeking Solace in Y Gallery (Kópavogur, Iceland).

-In 2025, Jónsdóttir participated in het resort's residency and exhibition "doesn't last then does it", which took place in Schouwcafé de Souffleur in Groningen.
-Jónsdóttir was featured on the Icelandic national broadcaster RÚV’s experimental music programme "Straumar", in conversation with host Árni Matthíasson, in the episode Hið ofurvenjulega er ótrúlega skrýtið (3 June 2025), which included artist reflections and excerpts from her works, such as fanfare and ULTRADOLENTE.
+In 2025, Hildur Elísa participated in het resort's residency and exhibition "doesn't last then does it", which took place in Schouwcafé de Souffleur in Groningen.
+Hildur Elísa was featured on the Icelandic national broadcaster RÚV’s experimental music programme "Straumar", in conversation with host Árni Matthíasson, in the episode Hið ofurvenjulega er ótrúlega skrýtið (3 June 2025), which included artist reflections and excerpts from her works, such as fanfare and ULTRADOLENTE.